arcadexyz/v2-contracts/notes/UPGR_RDMP.md

 ### Avoid Using Initial Values in Field Declarations
 Solidity allows defining initial values for fields when declaring them in a contract.\
 This is equivalent to setting these values in the constructor, and as such, will not work for upgradeable contracts.
-Make sure that all initial values are set in an initializer function otherwise, any upgradeable instances will not have these fields set.\
+Make sure that all initial values are set in an initializer function otherwise, any upgradeable instances will not have these fields set.

-**NO:**
+**DO NOT:**
 ```
 contract MyContract {
     uint256 public hasInitialValue = 42; // equivalent to setting in the constructor
 }
 ```

-**YES:**
+**DO THIS INSTEAD:**
 ```
 contract MyContract is Initializable {
     uint256 public hasInitialValue;